 Most buffalo sounds are inaudible to human ears.
-You can learn all about Cape buffalo sounds in this article.
+For more information, check out this article on all the different Cape buffalo sounds.

 These animals are friendly with each other.
 Mutual grooming is part of their everyday routine.

-They create giant cuddle puddles by resting chins on each others’ backs.
-Affectionate nuzzling and ear chewing isn’t foreplay but further signs of affection among the herd.
+They create giant cuddle puddles by resting chins on each other’s backs.
+Affectionate nuzzling and ear chewing aren’t foreplay but further signs of affection among the herd.

-Sick and wounded individuals are cared for by the entire herd.
-Animals are not left behind and even blind buffalo continue to get support and protection from the herd.
-This is a species that really has the all for one and one for all attitude!
+The entire herd cares for sick and wounded individuals.
+Animals are not left behind; even blind buffalo continue to get support and protection from the herd.
+This is a species that really has the all-for-one and one for all attitude!

-Strong bonds are formed between all the females and calves, rather than just a mother and its own calf.
+All the females and calves form strong bonds, rather than just a mother and her own calf.

 These females are incredibly cooperative as each member of the herd will participate in babysitting duties and respond to a youngster’s distress call.

 A healthy one-ton buffalo is no match for any predator.
-However, the young and sick are a great meal for predators, especially lions and spotted hyena.
+However, the young and sick are a great meal for carnivores, especially lions and spotted hyenas.

-Cape buffalo herds encircle their young, forming a steely wall of defence.
+Cape buffalo herds encircle their young, forming a steely wall of defense.
 Lions harry the herd, seeking to panic and separate a calf.

-It’s a dangerous hunting tactic because buffalo love to charge and use attack as a form of defence.
+It’s a dangerous hunting tactic because buffalo love to charge and use attack as a form of defense.
 Some lionesses must incur their wrath so others can lay an ambush.